 Most of the entries are musicals.
 Please Don’t Eat the Daisies and The Glass Bottom Boat are light comedies, while Young Man with a Horn, notwithstanding its jazz setting, is the one that feels closest to a “straight drama.”

-Below is a brief overview of the eight Doris Day DVD Collection titles.
+Below is a brief overview of each movie, in chronological order.

 Young Man with a Horn